-Among the four precious metals, palladium has been the most resilient for the past few months and has outperformed the other three precious metals so far this year.
-Palladium has seen a YTD (year-to-date) rise of 13.5%, while gold has risen 5.4% during the same time frame.
-These two metals were trading at $1,231 and $786.3.40 per ounce, respectively, as of March 7, 2017.
+Among the four precious metals, palladium is the most volatile.
+But it has also earned the highest returns on a YTD (year-to-date) basis, and it’s been the most resilient for the past few months.
+Palladium has seen a 16.2% YTD rise, while gold has risen only 8.9% during the same period.
+These two metals were trading at $1,255.3 and $790.2 per ounce, respectively, as of March 29, 2017.

 What the ratio stands for

 The above graph shows the performance of the gold-palladium spread.
 The spread measures the number of palladium ounces it takes to buy a single ounce of gold.
-The higher the ratio, the weaker palladium is compared to gold, because more ounces of palladium are needed to buy an ounce of gold.
-This ratio was trading at ~1.57 as of March 7, 2017.
+The higher the ratio, the weaker palladium is compared to gold (IAU), because more ounces of palladium (PALL) are needed to buy an ounce of gold.
+This ratio was trading at ~1.57 as of March 29, 2017.

 To be sure, the gold-palladium spread has seen its ups and downs over the past few months, but of late, once again, palladium is overtaking gold.
 Notably, the spread fell substantially in the last quarter of 2016.